PSU-OIT-ARC/django-arcutils/README.md

         }
     }

+If you'd like to specify a custom number of requests that can be made before Django clears the sessions, add the following line as well (replacing 1000 with a positive integer of your choice)

+    MAX_REQUESTS_BEFORE_SESSION_CLEAR = 1000

 ## Features

 1. Monkey Patch `django.contrib.auth.forms.PasswordResetForm` so that it raises an error if the email address is not found in the DB